X

 The user interface of a system has the power to attract or deter users.
 For media servers, having an exceptional user interface design is crucial, especially when competing with streaming giants like Netflix.

-While Plex and Emby offer options for customizing color schemes and layouts, Plex stands out with its more modern and sleek user interface design.
+While Plex and Emby offer options for customizing colour schemes and layouts, Plex stands out with its more modern and sleek user interface design.

 Emby does allow you to change your theme, but the process is relatively complex.
 You should choose Plex If aesthetics significantly influence your decision.
 In the Emby vs. Plex comparison, Plex takes the lead in user interface design, while Emby excels in customizability.